Human trafficking: Long-term impact

 Human trafficking victims may experience complex trauma as a result of repeated cases of intimate relationship trauma over long periods of time including, but not limited to, sexual abuse, domestic violence, forced prostitution, or gang rape.
 Complex trauma involves multifaceted conditions of depression, anxiety, self-hatred, dissociation, substance abuse, self-destructive behaviors, medical and somatic concerns, despair, and revictimization.
 Psychology researchers report that, although similar to post-traumatic stress disorder (PTSD), complex trauma is more expansive in diagnosis because of the effects of prolonged trauma.

 Victims of sex trafficking often get "branded" by their traffickers or pimps.
 These tattoos usually consist of bar codes or the trafficker's name or rules.
 Even if a victim escapes their trafficker's control or gets rescued, these tattoos are painful reminders of their past and result in emotional distress.
-Removing or covering these tattoos can cost hundreds of dollars.
+Removing or covering these tattoos can potentially cost survivors great sums of money.

 Psychological reviews have shown that the chronic stress experienced by many victims of human trafficking can compromise the immune system.
 Several studies found that chronic stressors (like trauma or loss) suppressed cellular and humoral immunity.
 Victims may develop sexually transmitted infections and HIV/AIDS.
 Perpetrators frequently use substance abuse as a means to control their victims, which leads to compromised health, self-destructive behavior, and long-term physical harm.
 Furthermore, victims have reported treatment similar to torture, where their bodies are broken and beaten into submission.

 Children are especially vulnerable to these developmental and psychological consequences of trafficking due to their age.
 In order to gain complete control of the child, traffickers often destroy the physical and mental health of the children through persistent physical and emotional abuse.
 Victims experience severe trauma on a daily basis that devastates the healthy development of self-concept, self-worth, biological integrity, and cognitive functioning.
 Children who grow up in environments of constant exploitation frequently exhibit antisocial behavior, over-sexualized behavior, self-harm, aggression, distrust of adults, dissociative disorders, substance abuse, complex trauma, and attention deficit disorders.
 Stockholm syndrome is also a common problem for trafficked girls, which can hinder them from both trying to escape, and moving forward in psychological recovery programs.

 Although 98% of the sex trade is composed of women and girls, there is an effort to gather empirical evidence about the psychological impact of abuse common in sex trafficking upon young boys.
 Boys often will experience forms of post-traumatic stress disorder, but also additional stressors of social stigma of homosexuality associated with sexual abuse for boys, and externalization of blame, increased anger, and desire for revenge.